diekhans/intronProspector/docs/intronProspector.md

 > Prints the current version number.

+`-g fasta, --genome-fasta=fasta`

+> Genome FASTA file, must be indexed by `samtools faidx`.
+Donor and acceptor dinuclotides are identified if provided.
+THIS SHOULD NORMALLY BE PROVIDE!

+`-S, --skip-missing-targets`

+> If a target sequence is not in the genome, skip the alignment rather than generate an error.

 `-a INT, --min-anchor-length=INT`

 > Minimum anchor length.
 Junctions which satisfy a minimum anchor length on both sides are reported.
 Mismatch bases don't count towards the meeting this threshold.
 The default is 8 bases.